DrkMatr1984/Mention/README.md

 # %TARGET% => The one who was mentioned
 # Minecraft color code is obviously supported.

+version: 1.0

 symbol: "@" # @Name
 color: "&6"
 sendActionBar: true # Send a message in the action bar to the mentioned player
 sendChatMessage: false # Send a message in the chat to the mentioned player
 sendSound: true # Send a sound to the mentioned player
-actionBarMessage: "&a&l%PLAYER% mentioned you!"
-chatMessage: "&a&l%PLAYER% mentioned you!"
 soundName: "ENTITY_PLAYER_LEVELUP" # List available at https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Sound.html
 soundVolume: 1 # Volume (1 seems like a good value..)
 soundPitch: 0 # Change Pitch of the sound (0 = default)
+checkUpdates: true # Check for updates
+metrics: true # Send anonymous stats (Please set this to true) <3

+reload: "&aMention successfully reloaded!"
+actionBarMessage: "&a&l%PLAYER% mentioned you!"
+chatMessage: "&a&l%PLAYER% mentioned you!"
+update: "&a[Mention]&7 A new update is available at&a"
+updateFail: "&a[Mention]&c Update checker failed!"
 ```

 ## Compilation